8:00am to sunset daily

-Fisherman by trade in their native country, they gravitated to the work they knew best.
+Fishermen by trade in their native country, they gravitated to the work they knew best.
 Over 90% of the shrimp they netted were dried and shipped to China or Chinese communities throughout the US.
-The museum at China Camp Village helps tell the story of these hardy shrimp fisherman.
+The museum at China Camp Village helps tell the story of these hardy shrimp fishermen.

 Facilities and Activities

 Enroute camping is available for RV's with a grey water holding tank for one night only.
 No dump station or hook-ups are available.
+Enroute Camping is limited to space availability.
 Check in for enroute camping is 6pm and check out is 9am.

 A "Hike and Bike" site is available for those who travel to China Camp on foot or by bicycle.